marinko-peso/get-port/README.md

 # get-port
-:snake: Get an available port
+Get an available port

+## Installation.

+Work in progress.

+## Usage.

+Work in progress.

+## License

+MIT.